About This Journal

 Our Editorial Board is comprised of leading scholars from the United States, Europe, and the Himalayan region who represent a range of disciplines and perspectives – from historians, geographers, and anthropologists to ethnomusicologists, specialists in Himalayan languages and literatures, and conservation-development professionals.

 We are committed to the open access publishing movement, and are pleased to make the HIMALAYA archive available through this Digital Commons platform hosted by Macalester College.
-In time, we aim to make HIMALAYA free for all, online, immediately.
-Such actions will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.
+As of Volume 33, HIMALAYA is now published free for all and online immediately.
+This move towards open access will transform not only the journal, but also ensure wider access to scholarship on the Himalayan region.

 Under new editorship, HIMALAYA is developing a stronger web presence and a more contemporary visual look, both online and in print.
 Beginning in 2014, we aim to produce one omnibus and one themed, guest edited issue each year.

 Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
 Back issues of Himalaya are available for free online (currently with a two-volume rolling embargo) from this Digital Commons site.

 Additional information about institutional or individual subscriptions should be sent to the editors, Sienna Craig and Mark Turin at the following email <firstname.lastname@example.org>